linbc/crontab.lua/README.md

 function RunTests()

-	-- the following calls are equivalent:
+	-- the following calls are equivalent
-	local function printMessage(a )
+	function printMessage(a )
 	  print('Hello',a)
 	end